zq99299/gitbook-plugin-anchor-navigation-ex/doc/config-en.md

 ```

 ## showLevel : TYPE:boolean。
     Whether the title display hierarchy serial number.
-The page title and title in the navigation will add level display.
+The page title and title in the navigation will add level display.(controls whether the title of the page is overwritten)

 ```
 ---- xx.md ---